GLOBAL MARKETS-Asia shares slip on Brexit snag, Texas Instruments' revenue woes

 On Tuesday on Wall Street, the S&P 500 lost 0.36%.

-After the bell, Texas Instruments, whose broad lineup of products makes it a proxy for the global chip industry, forecast current-quarter revenue to fall 10%-17% from a year earlier, well below estimates.
+After the bell, Texas Instruments, whose broad lineup of products makes it a proxy for the global chip industry, forecast current-quarter revenue to fall 10 to 17% from a year earlier, well below estimates.

 Texas Instruments shares tumbled 9.8% in after-hour trade, driving down other chipmaker shares including Intel and Nvidia.

-Worries that the global microchip industry is being squeezed by a downturn in demand and the prolonged U.S.-China trade dispute sent some Asian chip-related shares lower.
+Worries that the global microchip industry is being squeezed by a downturn in demand and a prolonged U.S.-China trade dispute sent some Asian chip-related shares lower.

 "But our investor survey has shown that many investors are still cautious on the sector so a bit of weakness in the industry would surprise few of them," he added.

-But the pound still kept hefty gains made over the past fortnight on growing expectations that a no-deal Brexit will be avoided even though it is still not clear what the path ahead will be.
+But the currency still kept hefty gains made over the past fortnight on growing expectations that a no-deal Brexit will be avoided even though it is still not clear how the process will unravel.

 On Tuesday, the British parliament voted in favour of Prime Minister Boris Johnson's Brexit plan, but then rejected his timetable to fast-track legislation to take Britain out of the European Union.
 That effectively meant Britain would not be able to finalise its exit by Johnson's Oct.
 31 deadline.